siduction/sidu-manual/data/en/0315-part-lvm_en.md

   + The two aforementioned options can be combined.
 For example, you could combine two complete SSDs with two partitions of a third SSD into a volume group.

-+ Logical volumes are created within a *volume group* and mounted to the system.
++ **Logical Volume [LV]:** Logical volumes are created within a *volume group* and mounted to the system.
 You can also consider them "virtual" partitions.
 They are dynamically modifiable, can be resized, recreated, removed, and used.
 A logical volume can span multiple physical volumes within the volume group.

 ### Six steps to logical volumes